Stay Eat Events Weather Beaches

 Those mulling around Seaside and other areas were respectful of the signs telling them to keep away, Chandler said.

 That went on for a few days.
-Then he sauntered his way up the beach a little and simply sat on or near the steps close to the Seaside Aquarium.
+At that point, he sauntered his way up the beach a little and simply sat on or near the steps close to the Seaside Aquarium.
 This – ironically – scared people away from entering the aquarium.

 “So we decided it was time to get him outta here,” Chandler said.

-After bringing him to the jetty of Fort Stevens, that lasted a mere three days before he was goofing around civilization again, this time on the Washington coast.
+After bringing him to the jetty of Fort Stevens, the seal's stay there lasted a mere three days before he was goofing around civilization again, this time on the Washington coast.

 “He was at the docks at Ilwaco,” Chandler said.
-“He was hangin' out in the parking lot, where the businesses are.
-He was friendly and didn't fear people at all.”
+“He was hangin' out in the parking lot, where the businesses are.”

 So the Seaside Aquarium had to intervene again.